Options for Hosting a Holiday Dinner for Less

 Comparing Holiday Food Deals

-Despite the costs of these popular holiday ingredients, Walmart, Target and Aldi are running specials that may allow you to host a simple traditional holiday dinner for a reasonable per-person price.
+Walmart, Target and Aldi are running specials that may let you host a simple, traditional holiday dinner for a reasonable per-person price.
 Click the links below to compare the details of each store’s special holiday pricing:

 See if other local retailers are offering similar deals in your area.